abondar24/MachineLearnJava/NaturalLangProcessing/README.md

 java -jar nlp.jar <command>
 ```

-# Note
+## Notes

-If RAM size on the pc is 8GB use vm parameters from below
+- If RAM size on the pc is 8GB use vm parameters from below

 ```
 -Xmx2G -Xmx6G
 ```

-Command names are in ().
+- Command names are in ().